Annastacia-dev/superheroes/README.md

 ## SUPERHEROES

 - This is a simple api to get information about superheroes.

 ### ROUTES

-#### GET /superheroes
+#### GET /heroes

 - This route returns all superheroes.

-#### GET /superheroes/:id
+#### GET /heroes/:id

 - This route returns a specific superhero.

 #### GET /powers

 - This route returns all powers.

 #### GET /powers/:id

 - This route returns a specific power.

 #### PATCH /powers/:id

 - This route updates a power.
 - It accepts a JSON body with the following format:
             {
                 "description": "Super Strength"
             }

 #### POST /hero_powers

 - This route creates a new hero_power.
 - It accepts a JSON body with the following format:
         {
             "hero_id": 1,
             "power_id": 2,
             "strength": "Strong"
         }
-    - Strentgh can be Strong, Weak, or Average
+- Strength can be Strong, Weak, or Average

 #### INFORMATION